 The Agha Khan Mausoleum In Aswan

-The mausoleum is built in the style of the Fatimid tombs in Cairo.
-It is built of pink limestone, while the tomb is built of white Carrara marble.
-The Aga Khan was buried there two years after he died since he used to spend part of the winter season living in a nearby villa.
+The mausoleum is constructed using the style of the Cairo Fatimid graves.
+It is made of pink-colored limestone, and the tomb is made with white Carrara marble.
+Two years after his death, the Aga Khan was buried there as he used to stay in a villa close by spending part of the winter season.

-A red rose is laid on the Aga Khan’s tomb every day–a practice first started by the Aga Khan’s wife, Begum Om Habibeh Aga Khan.
+A red rose is placed on the tomb of the Aga Khan daily; this is a tradition initiated by Begum Om Habibeh Aga Khan, the wife of the Aga Khan.

-The Agha Khan Mausoleum became a landmark of Aswan, but unfortunately, it is now closed for public visits.
-However, it is always delightful to take a ride in a Felucca sailing boat to view the charm of the building from outside.
+The Agha Khan Mausoleum has since then been an Aswan site of attraction, but sadly it is now closed for public tours.
+Nevertheless, taking a cruise in a Felucca sailing boat is also fun to see the charm of the house from outside.